 In an office, all sorts of on-the-fly conversations happen.
 You can just approach someone and start talking to them.
-You can naturally join discussions and chime in with updates.
+It's possible to naturally join discussions and chime in with updates.
 But in a remote environment, you don't get these perks.
-Everything is disconnected, and communication feels much more forced.
-It's difficult to bond with your peers.
+You may feel disconnected at times from your colleagues.

 2. Decreased Communication Lag